Printed on quality Giclée canvas with archival inks. Framed in either white, black or oak canvas float frame.

 Aliki was formally trained in Fashion Design earning her a BA Fashion at RMIT Melbourne.
 She worked as a Product Designer and Buyer for many leading apparel brands.

-Aliki has now progressed from from Fashion, to raising her young children and has naturally shifted her creativity to Art.
+Aliki has now progressed from Fashion, to raising her young children and has naturally shifted her creativity to Art.

 Angus Martin is an Adelaide born, Sydney based Artist, awarded with the “South Australian Arts Excellence Award in 2012”.
 With a simple approach to figurative art - His work centers around capturing the feelings and emotions that arise from love and relationships.
 All pieces have a goal of initiating an emotional response, which people can relate to their own experiences.